 3. Thousands of years of history

-Even though The Vatican has been the influential centre of the Catholic religion for centuries, the museum is also home to artefacts from around the world, including Egyptian tablets, mummified human remains and statues from Ancient Rome to Indonesia.
+It’s not just Biblical art for the Catholic religion you’ll discover inside The Vatican Museums, the collection includes artefacts from across the world including Egyptian tablets, mummified human remains and statues from nearby Ancient Rome to as far as Indonesia.

-Have a look at my eight tips to visiting Rome on a budget (opens in a new tab).
+Related: Have a look at these eight tips to visiting Rome on a budget

 4. The tomb of Saint Peter

 Excavations beneath the Basilica (that includes the tomb of Saint Peter) is actually open to the public, but with a limit of around 250 people per day.
-Therefore you must contact the museum in advance to have a chance of going on this fascinating journey during your trip.
-You can find out more information about exploring the Tomb and Necropolis by clicking here.
+Therefore you must contact the Vatican Museum in advance to have a chance of going on this fascinating journey during your trip.

 5. Michelangelo’s masterpieces

 The Sistine Chapel is arguably one of the finest artworks to have ever been created.
 Commissioned by Pope Julius II in the early 1500s, Michelangelo painted famous scenes from the Bible over the walls and ceilings of this breathtaking room.
-Photography is not permitted inside the Chapel, but you can get a sneak peak on the Vatican’s website.
+Photography is not permitted inside the chapel, but you can get a sneak peak on the Vatican’s website.
+Below is the Pietà by Michelangelo.

 6. The largest Church in the World